Control Theory and Experimental Design in Diffusion Processes: Maximizing Fisher Information in Diffusion Processes

 \subheading{Optimization over ${\cal U}$.} The optimization of $u_i$ in \eqref{optcontrol} may be done in a number of ways, depending on the allowed set of control values ${\cal U}$~.
 For example, if ${\cal U}$ is an interval or an open region in $\R^n,$ derivative-based optimization techniques like Newton-Raphson may be useful.
 In the present paper, we assume the control values are drawn from a relatively small finite set ${\cal U}$; the optimization in Eq.~(\ref{optcontrol}) is thus done by picking the maximum over this finite set via exhaustive search.

-We remark that in more general situations than what we consider in this paper, one may wish to allow ${\cal U}$ to be an unbounded set like $\R^k~.$ In these situations, the FITG may be maximized at very large or even infinite values of $u_t$~.
+In more general situations than what we consider in this paper, one may wish to allow ${\cal U}$ to be an unbounded set such as $\R^k~.$ In these situations, the FITG may be maximized at very large or even infinite values of $u_t$~.
 As an example, consider the univariate Ornstein-Uhlenbeck process with additive control